GuttmanLab/chipdip-pipeline/README.md

 conda activate snakemake
 ```

 to create and activate a conda environment named `snakemake`.
+Local install time for snakemake was ~2 minutes.

-Once all the [input files](#input-files) are ready, run the pipeline on a SLURM server environment with
+Once all the [input files](#input-files) are ready, run the pipeline on a SLURM server environment or local enviornment (details in usage notes below) with

 ```
 ./run_pipeline.sh